jph2/USDcodeNIM_MCP/docs/NVIDIA_NIM_Integration_Guide.md

 # NVIDIA NIM Integration Guide for Cursor

-This guide explains how to integrate NVIDIA's NIM (NVIDIA Intelligent Model) USD code model into Cursor for enhanced USD development workflows.
+This comprehensive guide provides detailed instructions for integrating NVIDIA's NIM (NVIDIA Intelligent Model) USD code model into Cursor for enhanced USD development workflows.

-> **Quick Start:** See `QUICK_REFERENCE.md` in the repository root for a condensed version of this guide.
+> **Quick Start:** For a fast setup, see the [README.md](../README.md) in the repository root.
+For a condensed reference, see [QUICK_REFERENCE.md](../QUICK_REFERENCE.md).

 ## Overview